-You can verify for yourself the public proof that Robin P Clarke has made numerous major scientific discoveries and non-trivial confirmed predictions, some of which are included in this book.
-(Most scientists never make any such predictions.)
+Robin P Clarke has made numerous scientific discoveries and non-trivial confirmed predictions, some of which are included in the book Experts Catastrophe.
 For instance:

 (i) the prediction that mercury pollution would cause increased IQ rather than the decreased IQ mistakenly assumed by all the other mercury researchers (and thereby providing the first coherent explanation of the huge Flynn Effect mystery);